 - Google Workspace — Gmail, Google Calendar

-- Microsoft 365 — Outlook/Exchange mail, calendar, Teams chat, contacts/directory search
+- Microsoft 365 — Outlook/Exchange mail (incl. shared mailboxes), calendar, Teams chat, Teams meeting transcripts, contacts/directory search

 Multiple accounts from different providers can be used simultaneously.
 Read commands aggregate across all accounts by default.